sjkorvin/sjkorvin.github.io/about/index.md

 #### I hope to soon obtain a doctorate in Computer Engineering, a private pilot certificate, and French citizenship through citizenship by descent.
 I also hope to eventually move to Vancouver Island and obtain Canadian citizenship.

-#### Below are some photographs of my recent school project, the Electric Vehicle Conversion project.